DataDog/hiring-engineers/answers.md

 ![past5minutes.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/past5minutes.png)

 Once again, it's that easy.
-Through just a simple post request you can create as many Timeboards as you like each of which containing graphs that can display your data in endless ways.
+Through just a simple `POST` request you can create as many Timeboards as you like each of which containing graphs that can display your data in endless ways.

 When referencing the API documentation you may have also noticed each call can be written in Python and Ruby as well.
 This means you could write any of the Datadog APIs directly into your code.